Studio Museum in Harlem: New building at 144 West 125th Street

 In 2015 award-winning architect David Adjaye — whose firm Adjaye Associates designed the Smithsonian Institution's National Museum of African American History and Culture — was commissioned to design a new home for the Studio Museum in Harlem, which will allow the museum to expand its exhibition schedule.
 In 2021, Studio Museum announced that it had raised $210 million for the construction, endowment and operating fund for its new building.
 By 2023, the museum had severed its relationship with Adjaye in response to allegations of sexual harassment and misconduct against the architect.
 Work on the new museum building on 125th Street in Manhattan continued, and the building opened on November 15, 2025.
 The building cost $160 million.
 In advance of the official opening, Studio Museum hosted a gala at the new building, raising over $3.7 million.

 The new building has a facade made of glass and gray precast concrete, with openings of various sizes, and is seven stories high.
 Inside are five stories of exhibit spaces covering 82000 ft2, and there is a roof terrace on the top floor.
 The museum building is centered around a design feature that resembles an inverted staircase, a reference to the stoops outside nearby houses.
 The building also has a studio, a theater, a cafe, and educational facilities.

+A mosaic depicting the previous museum building is located nearby in the 125th Street station on the Lenox Avenue subway line in a mosaic designed by Faith Ringgold.